-- (3) the requirements of §186.10 of this chapter must be met; - (4) competency to resume practice must be demonstrated; and - (5) other remediation prescribed by the Advisory Board must be completed. - (b) Applicants seeking reissuance of registration under this section will be reviewed and processed in accordance with §§164.151 and 164.152 of the Medical Practice Act. - §186.31.
+(3) the requirements of \$186.10 of this subtitle must be met;

+(4) competency to resume practice must be demonstrated;

+(5) other remediation prescribed by the Advisory Board must be completed.

+(b) Applicants seeking reissuance of registration under this section will be reviewed and processed in accordance with §§164.151 and 164.152 of the Medical Practice Act.

+§186.31.
 Limited Practice of Non-Certified Technicians (NCTs).

-A Non-Certified Technician (NCT) may not perform a radiologic procedure identified as dangerous or hazardous, as defined by §186.20 of this chapter (relating to Scope of Practice).
+A Non-Certified Technician (NCT) may not perform a radiologic procedure identified as dangerous or hazardous, as defined by §186.20 of this chapter.